m00nyONE/HodorReflexes/README.md

 Install guide:

-1. Download the following libraries and put them into your AddOns folder (or just use Minion): `LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibCombat`, `LibCustomNames`, `LibCustomIcons`.
+1. Download the following libraries and put them into your AddOns folder (or just use Minion): `LibAddonMenu-2.0`, `LibGroupCombatStats`, `LibCombat`, `LibCustomNames`, `LibCustomIcons`, `LibGroupBroadcast`.
 Most likely you already have them installed.
 2. Install this addon, make sure it's enabled and all dependencies are up-to-date in the in-game add-ons list.
 3. Once you've joined a group that also uses HodorReflexes, you'll start seeing ultimate/dps data.